Macquarie Island: Protected area

 The Tasmanian Government declared Macquarie Island as a wildlife sanctuary in 1933.
 The status was changed to a conservation area in 1971, and then in 1972 it was re-designated as a state reserve known as the Macquarie Island Wildlife Reserve.
 In 1977 the island was declared a Biosphere Reserve under the UNESCO Man and the Biosphere Programme, and it was also listed on the Australia Register of the National Estate.
 In 1978, the area of the state reserve was extended to the mean low-water mark including the offshore islets, and it was formally named as the Macquarie Island Nature Reserve.
 Access to the reserve was restricted from 1979 onwards, requiring a permit for all those seeking access to the reserve.

 In December 1997, Macquarie Island was listed as UNESCO World Heritage Site, including the reserve and the surrounding waters out to 12 nautical miles.
 The Macquarie Island Marine Park was established in 1999, and in 2000, the Macquarie Island Nature Reserve was extended in 2000 to include the area out to 3 nautical miles from the island and outlying islets.

 Ecotourism cruise vessels visit the island, but the number of visitors has been limited to 2,000 per annum.

 Impact of introduced animals

 The island ecology was affected by the onset of European visits in 1810.
 The island's fur seals, elephant seals and penguins were killed for fur and blubber.
 Rats and mice that were inadvertently introduced from the ships prospered due to lack of predators.
 Cats were subsequently introduced deliberately to keep the rats and mice from eating human food stores.
 In about 1870, rabbits and a species of New Zealand rail (wekas) were left on the island by sealers to breed for food.
-This caused huge damage to the local wildlife, including the extinction of the Macquarie Island rail (Gallirallus macquariensis), the Macquarie parakeet (Cyanoramphus erythrotis), and an as-yet-undescribed species of teal.
+This caused huge damage to the local wildlife, including the extinction of the Macquarie rail (Gallirallus philippensis macquariensis), the Macquarie parakeet (Cyanoramphus novaezelandiae erythrotis), and an as-yet-undescribed species of teal.
 By the 1970s, 130,000 rabbits were causing tremendous damage to vegetation.